-You will automatically receive Medicare coverage after two years on Social Security Disability Insurance (SSDI), whether you have reached retirement age or not.
+You will be eligible to receive Medicare coverage if you receive Social Security Disability Insurance (SSDI) benefits, whether you have reached retirement age or not.
 Before this time, you might qualify for Medicaid benefits or need to purchase insurance on your own.
-Most people who qualify for Supplemental Security Income (SSI) will also qualify for Medicaid.
+Most people who qualify for Supplemental Security Income (SSI) will also be eligible for Medicaid.

-The Social Security Disability lawyers at Berger and Green can explain more about how Medicare or Medicaid comes with disability benefits.
-If you have not yet applied with the Social Security Administration (SSA), we can help you file your claim.
-If the SSA issued a denial, we can handle your appeal.
-Call us at 412-661-1400 for a free consultation.
+The Social Security Disability lawyers at Berger and Green can explain how Medicare or Medicaid eligibility comes with disability benefits.
+If you have not yet applied with the Social Security Administration (SSA), your lawyer can help you file your claim.
+If the SSA issued a denial, your lawyer could also handle your appeal.

 How Does Medicare Coverage Work for Those Receiving Disability?